Biography of Charles George Gordon

 Timeline of Charles George Gordon:

 1848: Gordon enters the Royal Military Academy, Sandhurst as a Gentleman Cadet.

-1852: Commissioned as a Second Lieutenant in the Royal Engineers.
-Posted to Chatham, Kent.
+1852: He is commissioned as a Second Lieutenant in the Royal Engineers and posted to Chatham, Kent.

-1853: Charles Gordon posted by Army to Pembroke Dock in South Wales.
+1853: Gordon posted by Army to Pembroke Dock in South Wales.

-1854: Posted by Army to the Crimea where he was decorated by the French for bravery.
+1854: He is posted by Army to the Crimea where he was decorated by the French for bravery.

-1856: Appointed a member of the Boundary Commission in order to settle the disputed border between Russia and Turkey.
+1856: Ge is appointed a member of the Boundary Commission in order to settle the disputed border between Russia and Turkey.

-1860: Charles Gordon posted by Army to China.
-Promoted to Major and went on to command the “Ever Victorious” Army helping to quell the Taiping Rebellion.
+1860: Charles Gordon is posted by Army to China.
+He is promoted to Major and went on to command the “Ever Victorious” Army helping to quell the Taiping Rebellion.

-1865: Promoted to Lieutenant Colonel and posted to Gravesend as Commandant of the Royal Engineers.
-Helped with the upgrading of the Lower Thames Forts.
+1865: He is promoted to Lieutenant Colonel and posted to Gravesend as Commandant of the Royal Engineers.
+He helped with the upgrading of the Lower Thames Forts.

-1871: Promoted to full Colonel and appointed as British Commissioner on the Danube Commission.
+1871: He is promoted to full Colonel and appointed as British Commissioner on the Danube Commission.

-1874: Put in command of troops in the Sudan in Africa.
+1874: He is put in command of troops in the Sudan in Africa.

-1877: General Charles Gordon appointed as Governor of the Sudan.
+1877: General Charles Gordon is appointed as Governor of the Sudan.

 1880: He resigned as Governor of the Sudan due to Poor Health.
-Appointed Private Secretary to the Viceroy of India.
+He is appointed Private Secretary to the Viceroy of India.

-1882: Appointed Commandant of forces in the Mauritius Islands.
+1882: He is appointed Commandant of forces in the Mauritius Islands.

-1884: Appointed Governor General of the Sudan for the second time.
-Given Government orders to evacuate the Country.
+1884: He is appointed Governor General of the Sudan for the second time and is given Government orders to evacuate the Country.

 1885: General Charles Gordon’s force is besieged in Khartoum by the “Mad” Mahdi for ten months and eventually he is killed two days before the relief force arrives.
 Once news reached Britain he became a national hero for his ill-fated defence against overwhelming odds.